Venice Natural History Museum

 The Museo di Storia Naturale di Venezia is a natural history museum in Venice, situated in the Santa Croce neighborhood, not far from the Ca’ Pesaro gallery of modern art.

 The museum is housed since 1923 in the Fondaco dei Turchi (Turkish Warehouse in Italian, since in the 17th century the building was the Ottoman merchants’ headquarters in Venice), a beautiful Venetian-Gothic palace dating back to the 13th century and overlooking the Grand Canal.
-The current aspect of the palace, particularly its monumental facade on the Grand Canal, is partly due to a controversial “restoration” designed in second half of the 19th century by architect Federico Berchet.
+The current aspect of the palace, particularly its monumental facade on the Grand Canal, is partly due to a controversial “restoration” designed in the second half of the 19th century by architect Federico Berchet.

 The palace also includes a small entrance garden and a porticoed courtyard,